 Ex parte applications are considered on the papers and are not normally set for hearing.
 Counsel are advised to file and serve their ex parte applications as soon as they realize that extraordinary relief is necessary.
 The court entertains ex parte applications only in extraordinary circumstances; sanctions may be imposed for misuse of the ex parte process.
-See McVay v.
-FedEx Ground, et al., 2003 WL 22769080, 2 (C.D.
+See Chapman v.
+Horace Mann Property & Casualty Ins.
+Co., 2025 WL 1421293, \1 (C.D.
 Cal.
-2003); see also In re Intermagnetics Am., Inc., 101 B.R.
-191 (C.D.
+2025) ("An ex parte application is a means of obtaining extraordinary relief and is appropriate only in rare circumstances.") (internal quotation marks omitted); Do v.
+Saudi Arabian Airlines Corp., 2025 WL 873012, \1 (C.D.
 Cal.
-1989).
+2025) ("The Court's standing requirements . . . provide that sanctions may be imposed for misuse of ex parte applications.") (emphasis omitted).

-Ex parte applications that fail to conform to Local Rule 7-19 and 7-19.1, including a statement of opposing counsel's position, will not be considered except on a specific showing of good cause.
+Ex parte applications that fail to conform to Local Rules 7-19 and 7-19.1, including a statement of opposing counsel's position, will not be considered except on a specific showing of good cause under Fed.
+R. Civ.
+P. 65(b).
 The moving party shall electronically serve the opposing party, if possible.
 A party is considered served once the ex parte application has been e-filed (all parties set up for electronic service are sent a notification of ECF filing each time a document is e-filed with a link to the document for one free view).
 For those parties set up for service by fax or mail, the ex parte application must be served by fax or personal service.